 As I said at the beginning of this article, you might know a lot about the language, but this is passive knowledge that must be activated somehow.
 Your aim is to be able to produce correct English; practice is undeniably the best way to learn and improve.

 Writing is one way of producing language; it may help you get used to and reflect on the ways English operates, which, in turn, might prove to be useful when speaking.

 Speaking, on the other hand, is a much more spontaneous process and nothing prepares you for it better than actually doing it.
-So, find people you can practise with – either on Skype, or on language exchange sites, or here on MyEnglishTeacher.eu with the help of our native teachers – it will be a great experience.
+So, find people you can practise with – either on Skype, or on language exchange sites, or here on MyEnglishTeacher.eu with the help of our native teachers – I have a feeling that it will be a great experience.